SignPath/website/documentation/users.md

 The support user account has administrative privileges.
 If you disable it after your issue is resolved, please remember to enable it for your next support request.

-## Notifications and audit logs
+## Audit logs

-Signpath will inform you and your team about signing requests:

-* Administrators will be notified about completed and re-submitted signing requests
-* Users will be notified about the status of a signing request they created, or when their approval is required

-The web application has a full activity audit for each signing request, but also for administrative objects (users, certificates, projects, signing policies and artifact configurations).
+udit for each signing request, but also for administrative objects (users, certificates, projects, signing policies and artifact configurations).